Probate

 "Probate" is a term commonly used when talking about the right to deal with a deceased's persons affairs called "Administering the Estate".

-In practice, different terms are used, depending on whether or not the deceased person left a Will.
+In practice, different terms are used, depending on whether or not the deceased person left a will.

-In this case one or more "Executors" may be named in the Will to deal with the person’s affairs after their death.
+In this case one or more "Executors" may be named in the will to deal with the person’s affairs after their death.
 The Executor applies for a "Grant of Probate" from a section of the Court known as the Probate Registry.

 The grant is a legal document which confirms that the Executor has the authority to deal with the deceased person’s assets.

-If there is no Will, a close relative of the deceased can apply to the Probate Registry to deal with the estate.
+If there is no will, a close relative of the deceased can apply to the Probate Registry to deal with the estate.
 In this case, they apply for a "Grant of Letters of Administration".

 If a grant is given, they are known as the "Administrators" of the estate.
-Like the Grant of Probate, the Grant of Letters of Administration is a legal document which
+Like the Grant of Probate, the Grant of Letters of Administration is a legal document which confirms the Administrator’s authority to deal with the deceased person’s assets.

 Is a Grant of Probate or Letters of Administration always needed?